Sadie Robertson Poses Alongside Her Sisters In New Post, Announces New App

 YALL!
 Can’t even believe I get to announce this rn. @liveoriginal has had an online community of sisterhood called LO sister!
 AND NOW IT’S AN APP!!!
 YAY!
 So excited for more sisters and friends to meet all over the world and deepen their faith together.
 Go check out my story for more info and join the app today ???? comment below if you are a part of LO sister app already ????

 Sadie’s new app will be a continuation of this virtual community.
-According to the description of the app on the App Store website, LO sister will feature inspirational messages from Sadie, offer live workshops and allow users to connect with one another in various groups depending upon their interests.
+According to its description on the App Store, LO sister will feature inspirational messages from Sadie, offer live workshops, and allow users to connect with one another in various groups depending upon their interests.

 Sadie’s post quickly gained attention online, racking up over 100,000 likes.
 Her followers took to the comments section to share how they have been liking the new app so far and what they hope to get out of it.